Process Contract

 block number.

-For these cases an entity can use a special block number startBlock = 1
+For these cases an entity can use a special block number startBlock = 1 if the process mode flag AUTO_START is

-.
-If a process is created with this flags the startBlock
+set to true.
+If a process is created with this flags the startBlock of the process will be changed by the Oracles

 sending the transaction to the Vochain and will be set to the current Vochain block plus some delay to ensure the

-is never less than the current Vochain block.
+that the startBlock is never less than the current Vochain block.

 The process will be ready to receive votes as soon as the transaction sended by the Oracles is mined.